 Tooth Swelling: Causes And How To Relieve Discomfort

-Wisdom teeth irritation: As wisdom teeth attempt to break through the gums, swelling may occur.
-To relieve this pressure, dentists and oral surgeons will often recommend wisdom teeth removal surgery.
+You may be wondering how to treat swollen gums near the wisdom tooth, and the answer is usually removal.
 Following wisdom teeth removal, swelling may again be noticeable in the gum and teeth regions as your mouth heals.
-To relieve some discomfort and to fight any bacteria, be sure to rinse your mouth with salty warm water every few hours.
+To relieve some discomfort and fight any bacteria, be sure to rinse your mouth with warm salt water every few hours.
 Ice packs against the side of your mouth can also ease the pain.
 If your swelling feels like it’s serious and requires medical attention, reach out to your dental professional immediately.

-Be sure to speak with your dentist and doctor, particularly if you have recently started a new medication.
-Certain medications have side effects of tooth swelling.
-Also, if you notice that your toothpaste or mouthwash irritates your teeth and gums and inflames the situation further, discontinue use until you see your healthcare provider.
+Medications and Other Causes: Certain medications can also have side effects of tooth swelling.
+If you notice that your toothpaste or mouthwash irritates your teeth and gums, stop using it until you see your healthcare provider.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.